yaejinpark/Kaggle-Fitbit/README.md

 # Kaggle Fitbit Data - Calories and Sleep Analysis for Bellabeat
-Author: Yae Jin Park (Jin Park)
+Author: Jin Park
-Last Revised: October 11th, 2022
+Last Revised: November 14th, 2022

-(Upcoming: Tableau Dashboard of the following analysis)

 ## Introduction
 Health has been and still is one of civilization's biggest interest and concern as healthy people are the building blocks of a strong society.
 As such, many companies are formed to utilize modern technology to assist people with bettering themselves physically, and one of them is Fitbit.
 With [health data collected from 30+ users and published in Kaggle](https://www.kaggle.com/arashnic/fitbit), data analysts are provided a great opportunity to see how certain aspects of said health data (sleep, calories burnt, and much more) are related to each other or how the users' health habits are affecting them.